openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >
 >   * A recent version of[ openSUSE like
               11.3](http://software.opensuse.org/) or a [milestone of
               11.4](http://software.opensuse.org/developer).
-It™s of course okay to run openSUSE in a virtual machine.
+Itâ€™s of course okay to run openSUSE in a virtual machine.
 >
 >   * An IRC client to interact with the other participants
 >